2020 Indiana Hoosiers football team

 The 2020 Indiana Hoosiers football team represented Indiana University in the 2020 NCAA Division I FBS football season.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana, and competed as a member of the East Division of the Big Ten Conference.
 The team was led by fourth-year head coach Tom Allen.

-On July 9, 2020, the Big Ten announced that member teams would only play conference games in effort to reduce issues related to the ongoing COVID-19 pandemic.
-On August 11, the Big Ten canceled the college football season for the fall of 2020 due to the continuing COVID-19 pandemic.
+On July 9, 2020, the Big Ten announced that member teams would only play conference games in effort to reduce issues related to the COVID-19 pandemic.
+On August 11, the Big Ten canceled the college football season for the fall of 2020 due to the COVID-19 pandemic.
 This decision was reversed on September 16, with an announcement that each team would play eight games in eight weeks beginning on October 24.

 Spring Game

-The 2020 Spring Game was scheduled to take place in Bloomington on April 17, 2020 at 7:00 p.m.
+The 2020 Spring Game was scheduled to take place in Bloomington on April 17, 2020, at 7:00 p.m.
 However, on March 12, 2020, the Big Ten Conference canceled the remainder of all winter and spring sports seasons due to the COVID-19 pandemic.

-Previous season

-The Hoosiers finished the 2019 season 8–5 overall, 5–4 in Big Ten play to finish in fourth place in the Eastern Division.
-This would be the Hoosiers' best finish to a season since the 1993 season.
-The Hoosiers were invited to the Gator Bowl, where they would lose by one point to Tennessee, 22–23.